JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 Thank your manager for their time and keep it brief.

+## What to say when asking for a raise at work (do this *before* you send the email template!)

+I recommend asking for a raise in person *before* you send this salary increase letter.
+Writing your case ahead of time is the *perfect* way to prepare for that discussion so you're sure that your case is rock solid before you ask for a raise.

+This conversation will be fluid, but it will help to start it off on the right path.
+Once you've scheduled your 1-on-1 with your manager and you've got your case in writing, you have everything you need to ask for your raise in person.

+Here's a script you can use to begin that conversation with your manager:

+> Thanks for taking the time to talk with me about my compensation.
+As I mentioned in my email, I would like to ask for a raise.
+Based on the work I've been doing and some market research I've done, I would like to ask for a raise to **[your target salary]**.

+> Since my last salary adjustment, I've done things like **[one of your accomplishments]** and have gotten some great recognition like **[one of your accolades]**, so I think I'm ready for this raise.

+> Can you help me with this?

+You manager may give you immediate feedback or ask some clarifying questions, but then the approval process takes over.

-## What happens after you send your salary increase letter?
+## What happens after you ask for your raise in person and in writing?

-Once you've asked your manager for a raise and then followed up by sending this letter, your manager will need to get approval for your raise.
+Once you've asked your manager for a raise and then followed up by sending your raise request in writing, your manager will need to get approval for your raise.

-The reason this salary increase letter is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision.
+The reason this email is so important is that your manager will likely forward it to the approvers so they have all the information they need to make their decision.
 If you ask for a raise *without* sending this email, then your manager will have to summarize your case for you, and they're just not going to do as good a job as you can.

 So this email gives you the opportunity to make your case *in your own words* to whoever needs to approve your request.
 And that gives you the greatest chance getting your salary increase.